AmateurECE/twardyece-blog/_posts/2024-11-16-Stop-Force-Fitting-Layered-Architecture-Styles.md

 _Ports_, which abstract away the details of the communication mechanism, and provide a simple interface for full duplex event sourcing.

-However, I'm experiencing political forces from multiple sides that are trying to push me towards a layered architecture style.
-The Clean Architecture is a hammer; but not _every_ product is a nail.
-Even the most tenured engineers are limited by the diversity of their experiences (and their reading).

-All this to say: read books!
-Architecture processes are not always evident in the code, and open source applications that subscribe to the UNIX philosophy are not representative of the population of architecture styles.
+Architecture processes are often not evident in the code, and open source applications that subscribe to the UNIX philosophy are not representative of the population of architecture styles.
 Because our work is so politicized by intellectual property rights, it's very difficult to discover new ideas, and we have to actively seek them out.

+December Update: My mentors ended up pushing me towards an architecture style that's not only layered, but also not event-driven.
+It applies the layers from _Clean Architecture_, and a pattern that I'll refer to as the _PLC pattern_.
+I'll do a write-up on this pattern in the near future.
+Likewise, I'll discuss the cited motivations for layered architecture styles.
+To my surprise, the books appear to be wildly over-constraining this style.